Boneless Rib Roast

 The top 2 photos are a single rib loin roast and the bottom 2 photos are two rib roasts stack one on top of the other and tied together for one large roast.

-The boneless rib roast is the rib portion of the loin, closest to the shoulder.
+The boneless rib is the rib portion of the loin, closest to the shoulder.
 A similar cut to the center pork loin but with more marbling and better flavor, some compare it to the prime rib in beef.

 The rib end has slightly more fat than the center so therefore juicier and is easier to carve with the bones removed.
 It adapts well to a brine, marinades, glazes, dryrubs, and for maximum tenderness do not cook a pork roast no more than medium doneness.